sfc-gh-tbenroeck/kafka_eventhub_snowpipe/README.md

 ## Overview

-This repository contains the source code and configuration necessary to run Kafka Connect, facilitating the connection between Azure Event Hubs and Snowflake using the (Snowpipe Streaming)[https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-kafka].
+This repository contains the source code and configuration necessary to run Kafka Connect, facilitating the connection between Azure Event Hubs and Snowflake using the [Snowpipe Streaming](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-kafka).
 It leverages an Azure Managed Service Identity (MSI) for authentication to Event Hubs and dynamically generates configuration files using `envsubst`.

 ### Azure Event Hubs

 To connect to Azure Event Hubs using an MSI a CustomAuthenticateCallbackHandler class is required.
-This repo includes `azure_msi_oauth-1.0-SNAPSHOT.jar` which I compiled using the code from (Azure Event Hubs for Kafka)[https://github.com/Azure/azure-event-hubs-for-kafka] GitHub repository.
+This repo includes `azure_msi_oauth-1.0-SNAPSHOT.jar` which I compiled using the code from [Azure Event Hubs for Kafka](https://github.com/Azure/azure-event-hubs-for-kafka) GitHub repository.

 ### Snowflake Setup